What is Problem Statement in Design Thinking? With Example

-All highly effective solutions have one thing in common – airtight definitions of problems involved.
-Only when problems are identified, analyzed and defined properly can solutions that are airtight and impactful solutions can be developed.
+All highly proposed solutions have one thing in common – airtight definitions of problems involved.
+Only when problems are identified, analyzed, and defined properly can solutions that are airtight and impactful solutions can be developed.

-As business owners, it is on us to develop super-resourceful solutions to concerns our users are facing on a daily basis.
-And to develop solutions, a lot of disruptors and strategists make use of a super-niche and systematic process called design thinking.
+As business owners, it is on us to develop super-resourceful potential solutions to concerns our users are facing on a daily basis.
+And to develop effective solutions, a lot of disruptors and strategists make use of a super-niche and a systematic process called design thinking.

 Self-timers on your phone camera are one of the simplest examples of design thinking that addresses the concern of people having to extend their arms to take a good photo of themselves without shaking the frame.

 Problem statements are definitions of the actual problems faced by consumers or people and reframing them in human-centric ways.
-The process of defining a problem statement is part of the second stage of the design thinking process.
+The process of the defined problem statement is part of the second stage of the design thinking process.
 This stage is preceded by a phase called empathize, which involves the identification and observation of problems your users are facing.

 For those of you who are new to this, understand that the steps in the design thinking methodology are all interconnected.
 One cannot happen without the other.
 That’s why the first stage – empathize – is crucial for you to come up with impactive solutions.